Veni Markovski has graduated law, but before that, back in September 1990 he started

 He has served on the Boards of CPSR,

-Widely recognized as an expert, geek, and visionary, Mr. Markovski is a frequent speaker at
+Widely recognized as a computer geek and expert in cyber, Mr. Markovski is a frequent speaker at

 international conferences, and is often being approached for advice by